subinabid/pax/readme.md

 from django.http import HttpResponse

 def index(request):
     return HttpResponse("Hello, world.
-You're at the polls index")
+This is the boring page you will see when you request the polls page. we haven't reached the template part of tutorial yet!")
 ```

 ### App - URLs